 An immediate email after the customer has left the site may come across as off-putting and desperate; however choosing a slightly different tactic may be more appealing.
 Another tactic is offering a discount in one of the three retargeted emails.
 Perhaps the second or third email could contain an exclusive discount code for the basket.

-Use specific calls to action
+Use specific CTAs

 A call to action is a piece of text that tells someone what step to take next.
 We see them so often that we often stop noticing them.
 Think about the last late night fitness commercial that you saw – I bet it ended by telling you to call NOW for free delivery or something similar.
 That is a call to action.